MohamedMesto/love-your-body2/readme.md

 - Link to the quote by [Destin Sparks](https://twitter.com/DestinSparks/status/757136759406727168?cxt=HHwWgMCg7eD38YEVAAAA)
 - Image optimisation was learned from [Layout, Flywheel](https://getflywheel.com/layout/optimize-images-for-web/#file-type)
 - Some materials are reserved to the German Navy ,Therapeutic Fasting Prof.Dr.
 Otto Buchinger, Miracle successful, How to live a happy healthy life.
-- Some of the commands, statement are from the our course from Code Institute.
+- Some of the commands, statement are sourced from the our course from Code Institute.
 - The story of fasting is taken from the heavenly ,Holy books (the Torah, the Bible, and the Quran)
 - The story topic, Materials of therapeutic fasting is taken from the website:
 - [Dr. Otto buchinger](https://www.buchinger-wilhelmi.com/en/geschichte-des-heilfastens/)
 - [Dr. Otto buchinger Clinic](https://www.buchinger.de/en/)
-- The images are taken from the Internet Medical ,Healthy websites:
+- The images are sourced from the Internet Medical ,Healthy websites:
 - [Praxisvita](https://www.praxisvita.de/lunge-das-wichtige-organ-16228.html)
 - [Rehafit rain](https://rehafit-rain.de/kurse/rehasport-lunge)
 - [Snexplores](https://www.snexplores.org/article/explainer-what-is-a-neuron)